Vicg853/obsidian-md-storage/L1/Graph theory - L1/Particular graphs.md

 #### Complete and null graphs
 In a complete graph every node is connected to every other possible nodes.
 All possibly existing edge, exists.

-Antagnostically, a graph where no connection exists, is called a Null graph: this graph does not feature any edges.
+Antignosticaly, a graph where no connection exists, is called a Null graph: this graph does not feature any edges.

 We can notice that a complete graph's [[#Complementary graphs|complementary]] version, is a null graph and it is the same thing the other way around.

 #### Sub-graph
-As its name state, an anologous notion for sub-graph, is a child graph, that contains its parent's nodes and at least some of its vertexes.
+As its name state, an analogous notion for sub-graph, is a child graph, that contains its parent's nodes and at least some of its vertexes.

 There are two types of subgraph's: